Kaspersky Password Manager Review 2023

 Security

 Like all password managers we assessed, Kaspersky Password Manager relies on AES 256, not saving your master password in plaintext, but generating a cryptographic key via PBKDF2, thereby conforming to the zero-knowledge principle.
-This means that Kaspersky never saves your password anywhere and that you alone know it.
+This means that Kaspersky never stores your password anywhere and that you alone know it.

 Kaspersky offers two-factor authentication only for your Kaspersky user account, but not the password manager itself.

-Weak Passwords
+Weak passwords

 Security